Currently Browsing:Benson Henry Institute for Mind Body Medicine

 - Assistive devices (such as mechanical back supports)

 - Recovery phase.
-Once the initial pain and inflammation are better managed, the rehabilitation team then focuses on helping you return to normal daily activities while starting a specialized exercise program to regain flexibility and strength.
+Once the initial pain and inflammation are better managed, the rehab team focuses on helping you return to normal daily activities while starting a specialized exercise program to regain flexibility and strength.

 - Maintenance phase.
 In this phase, you will learn ways to prevent further injury and strain to the back, and how to start a fitness program to help further increase strength and endurance.